kagisearch/kagi-docs/kagi/src/getting-started/setting-default.md

 ### Private Session Link

 To use Kagi Search inside a private browser session, you can use the Session Link found in your [Account Settings](https://kagi.com/settings?p=user_details).

+The session link will include a special token that will allow you to log into Kagi even in a private browsing window.

+#### Using Private Session Link With Android Chromium Based Browsers:

+- Paste your session link into the address bar and open it.
+- Open a new tab and navigate to https://kagi.com and submit a search
+- Open your browser’s settings.
+Choose Search engine.
+- Select Kagi from the Recently Visited section.